gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 This sounds obvious.
 It is surprisingly difficult to defend.

-The correspondence theory requires that there be a mind-independent reality — a world that is the way it is regardless of what anyone thinks about it — and that our beliefs can accurately represent this reality.
+The correspondence theory requires that there be a mind-independent reality (a world that is the way it is regardless of what anyone thinks about it) and that our beliefs can accurately represent this reality.

 Both assumptions have been challenged.